 The exact same thing happened to our founder, Jennifer Maggio, more than a decade ago, when she wanted to start a single moms’ ministry in her local church.
 At the time, she was frustrated.
 She didn’t get a “no”.
 I got a “wait”, but it just as well had been a no, because the wait seemed like forever.
 But do you know what the great thing is today?
 She learned much during that waiting period that equipped all of us to do what we do here are The Life of a Single Mom Ministries and for such a time as this — teaching you how to be patient in the wait!

 Consider the following:

 - God will do what He says.
 If God spoke to you about leading other single mothers, then he will open that door, in his perfect timing.
 No one, and I do mean, NO ONE, can thwart the plan of God.
 Be encouraged by that truth.
 Know that in the right timing a single mom’s program will start in your community, whether you are leading it or not, whether it starts in your timing or not, and whether it starts at your church, or not, which leads me to my next point.

 - You may not be the one who should lead the single moms’ ministry.
 This one is hard to say and maybe even harder for you to hear.
-Maybe God has laid this on your heart, but he’s wanting you to start it with someone else who can lead it.
-Maybe you aren’t ready to lead.
+Maybe God has laid this on your heart, but he’s wanting you to start it with someone else who can lead it or maybe you aren’t ready to lead.
 Maybe there are some things you are learning.
 Or maybe he is raising up a new leader who will be just the right person.
 Maybe your pastor’s “no” was more about your journey than “no” to single moms.
 It doesn’t mean that one day you may not be ready to lead.

 - Pray for your leadership team.
 The more you pray for the team, the more connected you feel to them.
 This allows your heart to continue to be pure towards them and no bitter root to grow against them.